Chris Matthews (cricketer)

 Christopher Darrell Matthews (born 22 September 1962) is a former Australian cricketer, who played for the Australian national cricket team, Western Australia, Lancashire County Cricket Club, and Tasmania.

-Matthews was a talented left arm fast bowler, who generated lively pace, and performed moderately in the Test arena.
-He was overshadowed by the emergence of young Queensland bowler Craig McDermott.
+Matthews was a left arm fast bowler, recording a bowling average of 52.16 in Test and 28.1 in First-class cricket.

 Matthews signed for Lancashire County Cricket Club in 1988, but only managed three matches for them.
 He returned to Western Australia, but failed to hold down a regular spot, and so moved to play for Tasmania in 1990, where he became highly successful, taking 119 wickets for them before retiring at the end of the 1994–95 season.